apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (Members of <code>FormatterOptions</code> are embedded into this type.)
 </p>
 <em>(Optional)</em>
-<p>Represents the special options of the configuration file.
+<p>The FormatterOptions represents the special options of configuration file.
 This is optional for now.
-If not specified, the default options will be used.</p>
+If not specified.</p>
 </td>
 </tr>
 <tr>